 Whitening Your Teeth

-Now’s the time you can whiten your teeth easily!
+Now’s the time you can easily whiten your teeth!
 Since the trays seal tight against your teeth, you can simply put a small amount of whitening gel in the tray and let it on for about 30 minutes each day until your teeth are the white color you want.
 There are various concentrations available so do your research.

 Who Can Use Invisalign?

-Most orthodontic cases can be treated with invisalign.
+Most orthodontic cases can be treated with Invisalign.
 Look for an experienced orthodontist for advice.
-Keep in mind you can use invisalign at any age, even after retirement if your teeth begin to move!
-Some younger children with impacted teeth may not be able to use invisalign or if you have severe jaw problems you may not be a candidate.
+Keep in mind that Invisalign can be used at any age even after retirement if your teeth begin to move!
+Some younger children with impacted teeth and those with severe jaw problems may not be an Invisalign candidate.